backdrop-contrib/footnotes/README.txt

 // $Id$

 The Footnotes module can be used to create automatically numbered footnotes within a text.
-In the place, where you want to add a footnote, enclose the footnote text within an fn tag: [fn]like this[/fn].
+In the place where you want to add a footnote enclose the footnote text within an fn tag: [fn]like this[/fn].
+By default, footnotes are placed at the end of the text.
+You can also use a [footnotes] or [footnotes /] tag to position it anywhere you want.

 NOTE: This version of Footnotes includes "Better URL filter".
 See below for details.